-This course focuses on the topics explored in AP Physics I including simple harmonic motion, sound, waves, rotational motion, electric charge & force and electric currents & circuits.
+This course focuses on the topics explored in AP Physics I including energy, momentum, rotational motion, simple harmonic motion, and fluids.
 Big ideas investigated include that objects and systems have properties such as mass and charge; the interactions of an object with other objects can be described by forces; interactions between systems can result in changes in those systems; changes that occur as a result of interactions are constrained by conservation laws.